sensiren/jekyll-now/_posts/2018-01-09-sex-camp-personal-reflections.md

 	<li>The playful but validating fury of the people who let me vent to them when a snide femmephobic comment was made about my wearing eyeliner while camping.<img class="  wp-image-2382 aligncenter" src="https://sensiren.files.wordpress.com/2018/01/selfie2.jpg" alt="selfie2.jpg" width="100%" height="100%" /></li>
 	<li>The wonderful discussions with different people about which of the spaces (heart, star, moon, garden and sun) they connected with.</li>
 	<li>The slightly smug feeling when you remembered to pack a headlamp!</li>ent.<img class="  wp-image-2382 aligncenter" src="https://sensiren.files.wordpress.com/2018/01/tentview.jpg?w=5312" alt="tentview.jpg" width="100%" height="100%" /></li>
-	<li>The mix of joy and mortification when someone stared at me mid-
+	<li>The mix of joy and mortification when someone stared at me mid-conversation and said "oh my god, you're Siren Vandoll" #supernichefamous</li>
 	<li>Sharing and hearing stories of everyone's individual experiences with each workshop - whether we were in the same one or not - as everyone took something so beautiful and unique from each session.</li>
 	<li>The kindness of near strangers when I felt my worst and wanted to hide from everything and everyone.</li>
 	<li>The diverse and spectacular costumes at the Saturday night party and the crowds authentic encouragement of the participants in the fashion show.</li>